 Denoting the cases where the combined errors will not trigger/trigger the control and target spacetime detectors as $s^{c,t}=1/-1$, we have

 In the first equality, the delta functions enforce the two conditions in Eq.~\eqref{eq:ecet}, while the second equality carries over the summation using Eq.~\eqref{eq:ps}.
-The joint distribution cannot be factorized into a product of individual probability distributions, which means $s^c$ and $s^t$ are correlated random variables.
+The joint distribution cannot be factored into a product of individual probability distributions, so $s^c$ and $s^t$ are correlated random variables.
 This is exactly due to the shared error $E^c_1$ between $E^c$ and $E^t$ in Eq.~\eqref{eq:ecet}.

 With the representation of errors and the spacetime detectors $d^{c,t}$, we can now find a parameterization of the cycle $C$.
 With perfect syndromes, the spacetime detector on the plaquette $p$ in the control/target code block is triggered depending on the sign of $d^{c/t}_p=\prod_{l\in p} s^{c/t}_{l}$.
 Therefore, the following transformation of the physical errors will preserve the value of $d^{c/t}_p$: